jjzha/cartography-al/README.md

 This repository contains the code and data for the paper:

 Mike Zhang and Barbara Plank.
-2021. [**Cartography Active Learning**](https://aclanthology.org/2021.findings-emnlp.36.pdf).
+2021. [**Cartography Active Learning**]([https://aclanthology.org/2021.findings-emnlp.36.pdf](https://aclanthology.org/2021.findings-emnlp.36v2.pdf).
 In Findings of the Association for Computational Linguistics: EMNLP 2021.

-__[27/04/2022]: The bug in the training should now be resolved.
-A revision of the paper is currently being checked.__

 ## Repository
 In this repository you will find: